 But there’s another definition of gross, and it’s this: “Consisting of an overall total, exclusive of deductions.”
 This is the meaning we’re going to focus on today.

 If you take the latter definition, you’ll begin to make sense of what gross wages or gross pay actually means.
 Gross wages are the total amount of money paid to an employee before deductions for things like taxes, health insurance, or other payroll withholdings.

-Net pay is the amount of money the employee actually receives–meaning it’s the money that arrives in their bank account after payroll withholdings and deductions.
+Net wages are the amount of money the employee actually receives—meaning it’s the money that arrives in their bank account after payroll withholdings and deductions.
 Because of these deductions, an employee’s net pay will almost always be less than the employee’s gross pay.

 Gross pay - Payroll Withholdings/Deductions = Net pay

 How often should employers be calculating gross and net pay?

 Employers will usually want to calculate gross wages and net pay for every employee paycheck, so that the employee can see the difference between the two and understand the deductions being subtracted from the gross pay.

 Good payroll software should do this for you automatically.
 If you’re calculating payroll yourself, and struggling with payroll withholdings and deductions, or it’s consuming a great deal of your time, you should definitely look into purchasing software to make this easier!